Samjith888/Keras-retinanet-Training-on-custom-datasets-for-Object-Detection-/README.md

 ![t1](https://user-images.githubusercontent.com/39676803/65702299-9e968b00-e037-11e9-9ce6-0809b6f329e8.JPG)

-The After each epoch the model will be saved in the snapshots folder.
+After each epoch, the model will be saved in the snapshots folder.
 Stop the training by using 'ctr+c' when the loss will be lesser like in a range 0.1.